-- Departmental expenditures are \$534,588, or 42 percent, lower than the projected amount for Fiscal Year 2022. - Personnel costs are \$16,697 higher than projected Fiscal Year 2022. - Personnel costs account for 16 percent of fund expenditures and include 0.5 FTE for the City Engineer and 0.25 FTE for the Construction Manager. - Operating costs decrease by \$551,285 compared to projected Fiscal Year 2022 due mainly to reduced planned capital expenditure. - Repairs and Maintenance account for 24.5 percent of fund expenditures. - Services and Charges represent 25 percent of fund expenditures and include illicit discharge monitoring, vide inspection of a portion of the stormwater system, pipe and inlet cleaning, water quality testing, contractual maintenance of bioretention facilities and specialized engineering support.
+- Departmental expenditures are \$534,588 lower than projected Fiscal Year 22 a decrease of 42 percent. - Personnel costs are \$16,697 higher than projected Fiscal Year 22. - Personnel costs account for 16 percent of fund expenditures and include 1⁄2 FTE of the City Engineer and 1⁄4 FTE of the Construction Manager. - Operating costs are reduced by \$551,285 compared to projected Fiscal year 22.
+This is as a result of higher expenditures in Fiscal Year 22 due to the carryover of funds added to the Fiscal Year 22 budget due to delays in completing planned projects.
+Additionally, the Fiscal Year 22 budget included a one-time expenditure of \$273,000 for half the cost of the EV street sweeper (the other half was included in the Equipment Replacement Reserve). - Repairs and Maintenance account for 24.5 percent of fund expenditures.

-• Capital expenditures represent 34 percent of fund expenditures.
-The single capital project planned for Fiscal Year 2023 is the Takoma Branch Stream Restoration, a project that has been in the design and development phase for many years.
+- Services and Charges represent 25 percent of fund expenditures and include illicit discharge monitoring, vide inspection of a portion of the stormwater system, pipe and inlet cleaning, water quality testing, contractual maintenance of bioretention facilities and specialized engineering support. - Capital expenditures represent 34 percent of fund expenditures.
+The single project planned for Fiscal Year 23 is the Takoma Branch Stream Restoration, a project that has been in design and development for many years.